bioball/bioball.github.io/_posts/2015-03-09-writing-karma-unit-tests.md

 ```

 **IMPORTANT**: you must specify a response when declaring an http expectation, otherwise you will get an error that there were no pending requests to flush.
+So you must chain `.respond` any time you declare `expect<VERB>`.

-With the $httpBackend, you can write expectations on the requests that your app makes to the serve by using their `$httpBackend.expect<VERB>` API.
+With the `$httpBackend`, you can write expectations on the requests that your app makes to the serve by using their `$httpBackend.expect<VERB>` API.
 You can also change your mock backend's responses like so:

 ```coffee
 beforeEach inject (@$httpBackend, @cowService) ->